AdamW19/LaunchBot/README.md

 ```console
 cp config_public.py config.py
 ```
-If you forget to rename it, the bot will rename it for you, but will stop code execution just in case you forgot to populate the file.
+If you forget to rename it, the bot will rename it for you, but will remind you to make sure `config.py` was properly setup.

 You'll also need to install any dependencies.
 Use `pip` and the provided `requirements.txt`:
 ```console